aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/how-to-set-chart-axis-properties/_index.md

 ﻿---
-title: How to Set Chart Axis Properties
+title: How to Set Chart Axis Properties – Aspose.Words for С++
+articleTitle: How to Set Chart Axis Properties
+linktitle: How to Set Chart Axis Properties
 description: "Chart axis tuning using Aspose.Words for C++."
 type: docs
 weight: 20